bemanproject/beman/tutorials/compiler-explorer-deployment.md

 Instructions are similar to previous section, but a build command neededs to be run to properly generate final deployable header.

-For example, to deploy / install `beman.iterator_interface` on Compiler Explorer, we follow previous steps:
+For example, to deploy / install `beman.iterator_interface` on Compiler Explorer, we follow the previous steps:

 * Updates in `infra/bin/yaml/libraries.yaml`: